Why Perfect Business Plans Fail: Smart vs Silly Entrepreneurship

 Slack was a failed game wrapped around a team chat tool.

-Trying to engineer perfect business plans without market exposure is a fool’s game.
+If you’re wondering how to start a business when stuck in planning mode, trying to engineer perfect business plans without market exposure is a fool’s game.

 None of these were the plan.